jingqiyang/parseultra-formatter/README.md

 Purpose: Convert a dialogue file as much as possible to the ParseUltra dialogue format, with filler text to be replaced after.

-The program has been compiled to the executable named "format"

-Run the program with the command: ./format [filename.txt]

-The program will create a new file named "[filename]_formatted.txt"
+The program has been compiled to the executable named _format_.
+Run the program with the command `./format [filename.txt]`.
+The program will create a new file named _[filename]_formatted.txt_.

 Assumptions:
 * The input file name is assumed to be a .txt file